Tikkun Olam: Social Action

 -

-We will discuss each of the three sections of the book in turn, in a 90-minute session, to be scheduled roughly every four weeks beginning in mid-January.
-Contact David Simon for more info. -
+We will discuss each of the three sections of the book in turn, in a 90-minute session, to be scheduled roughly every four weeks beginning in mid-January of 2024.
+Contact David Simon for more info.

 -